Updated on October 1, 2022

 - Bringing cellular phones and any other gadgets, including smartwatches, calculators, wristwatches with calculators, books and other forms of printed materials, and all other similar items, is NOT allowed.
 If brought, these shall be surrendered to the Room Examiners.
 Firearms, if any, must also be surrendered to the security guard/designated firearm custodian at the entrance gate of the school/testing venue.

 - Proper attire must be worn on examination day.
-Sleeveless shirt/blouse, shorts/short pants, and slippers are not allowed.
+A sleeveless shirt/blouse, shorts/short pants, and slippers are not allowed.

 - The CSC neither holds any review class nor publishes or distributes any review material for any civil service examination.
 Further, the CSC does not accredit and has not accredited any review center for the purpose of offering and holding review classes for prospective civil service examinees.
 Availing of any such product/service shall be at one’s own risk.